 - Your books will be automatically discoverable in Google’s search results through the Google Books program.

-If you’re wondering how to publish on Google Play in 2019, this article is for you.
+If you’re wondering how to publish on Google Play in 2020, this article goes over everything you need to know.

 The requirements for publishing on Google Play have changed over the years, so we’ll bring you up to speed with our step-by-step guide.

-Before we get started, be sure to sign up for a PublishDrive account!
-You’ll need an account to publish your ebook on Google Play through PublishDrive.
+Before we get started, make sure you are signed up for a PublishDrive account.
+You will need an account to publish your ebook on Google Play through PublishDrive.

 Publishing Ebooks on Google Play: What to Know